Organizer: Baltimore ceasefire is a 'movement'

 - Baltimore police: Ceasefire organizers "started a movement"

-(CNN)Hours after two gun deaths interrupted a 72-hour ceasefire in Baltimore, one of the organizers wrote a message early Sunday for those she said claimed the ceasefire had ended.
+(CNN)Hours after two gun deaths interrupted a 72-hour grassroots "ceasefire" in Baltimore, one of the organizers had a message early Sunday for those she said claimed the ceasefire had ended.

+The movement was the message Sunday, a day after gunfire that has become a common sound echoing through some Baltimore streets claimed two more lives.

-Some 40 hours after the ceasefire began, a 24-year-old man was fatally shot Saturday afternoon.
-Hours later, a 37-year-old died from gunshots at a local hospital, pushing the city's homicide total to 210 -- compared with 318 for all of last year, according to a tally by The Baltimore Sun.
+Some 40 hours after the weekend ceasefire began, a 24-year-old man was fatally shot Saturday afternoon.
+Hours later, a 37-year-old shooting victim died at a local hospital, pushing the city's homicide total for 2017 to 210 -- compared with 318 for all of last year, according to a tally by The Baltimore Sun.

-But Bridgeford and supporters viewed the grass-roots effort as a success -- a start.
+But Bridgeford and supporters viewed the grassroots effort at quelling the deadly violence as a success -- a start.
 Bridgeford said the city showed the world the power of unity.
-The air in Baltimore felt different, and the city went 41 hours without a killing, she said.
-She encouraged people to be voices of what she called a movement.

-Supporters also said the ceasefire sparked a conversation about ways to curb violence, and created momentum.
+Supporters also said the ceasefire sparked a conversation about ways to curb violence, and created momentum that they hope will spread in subsequent weeks..

 "There are a lot of conversations that are going on right now to keep this momentum going.
 That's what's most important," said Baltimore police spokesman T.J.
 Smith, whose brother was fatally shot in July.
 "This situation didn't get to where it is overnight and we're not going to emerge from the situation ... overnight."